Werenode/IOTPAY_guide/README.md

 -	Enter your email and password in the login form.
 -	MetaMask will automatically request permission to connect to the site — this is expected and required for secure interaction.

-After successful login, you’ll be redirected to the main dashboard interface.
+After successful login, you'll be redirected to the main dashboard interface.

 ![logIn](images/auth/logIn.png)

 # Step 2: Dashboard Layout Overview

-After logging in, you’ll arrive at the main dashboard screen.
-Here’s what you’ll see:
+After logging in, you'll arrive at the main dashboard screen.
+Here's what you'll see:

 ### Sidebar Menu (Left Side)

-On the left side of the screen, you’ll find the main navigation menu.
+On the left side of the screen, you'll find the main navigation menu.
 It gives you access to all key sections of the system, such as:
   -	Fleets
 	-	Services